TheGordinho/MLUT/README.md

 You can mix and match as many luts as you want, but be aware that you will start to see heavy color banding with 2 or more LUTs active at the same time.

-> Change the load order of the shader so you get diferent results.
+> Change the load order of the shader so you get different results.

 https://user-images.githubusercontent.com/23023051/118404928-719f4d80-b64b-11eb-964d-09fa9b60fe8b.mp4